mwaskom/Psych252/WWW/README.md

 Raw datafiles go in `datasets/`.
 A description of the datasets lives in `data/index.rst`.
 The markup language used here is called RestructuredText, which is like Markdown but a bit more complex (and thus expressive).

+PDFs of slides go in `WWW/slides_files`.
+IMPORTANT NOTE: This folder is *not* under version control (see .gitignore).

 Building the website
 --------------------